maximafreiman/bitcoin-simplicity/00-Orientation/A. What's The Biggest Problem of Trust?/EN.md

 “How much do you trust something that is managed systemically by an individual or a particular group?”

 Today, we place our trust in systems managed by institutions.
 One clear example is banking.
-We store our money in banks, no matter the amount—whether it comes from work, business, gifts, or any other source.
+We store our money in banks, no matter the amount.
+Whether it comes from work, business, gifts, or any other source.

 Why do we trust banks with our money?
 Simple.
 Because for hundreds of years, humans have trusted banks as places to store money.